About

 Photo by Nori Swennes 2021

-Publications appear in the Journal of Jazz StudiesThe International Journal of New Media, Technology, and the Arts, and DownBeat Magazine and I have presented research at conferences throughout the United States, UK, and Europe.
-As a saxophonist I have worked in American and European scenes and have been a teaching artist for the Herbie Hancock Institute of Jazz.
-I presently reside in Cleveland, OH and teach at Case Western Reserve University.
+Publications appear in the the Journal of the Society for American MusicJournal of Jazz StudiesThe International Journal of New Media, Technology, and the Arts, the collected volume Sonic Identity at the Margins, and DownBeat Magazine.
+He has presented research at conferences throughout the United States, UK, and Europe.

 email: kluth (dot) aj (at) gmail (dot) com